mfisher87/mfisher87.github.io/content/posts/year-in-review-2023/index.md

 experts for the purpose of evaluating societal benefit of applications, data products, and observing systems.
 I developed a prototype in late 2023, and continued work with Robyn Marowitz to develop the version that's currently live.

+To help smooth over the departure of our outgoing engineering manager, I took on a new role of project manager for this project, given my established report with the client.
+I facilitated development of a service agreement, negotiated requirements and deadlines, took on new reporting duties, and additional accountability for the success of the project.

+In this project, I led the team in working openly in all regards from the start.
+Not everyone had experience in working this way, but the team was excited to try.
+We manage our work openly in GitHub issues and Projects, we build high quality documentation aimed at the public, we manage our work in a way that makes it accessible to members of the public, and we create a welcoming environment for contributors. **Our greatest measure of success is that we been receiving ongoing volunteer contributions from an unaffiliated member of the public over the last year, and that person has branched out to contributing to other NSIDC projects as well.**

 ## My first [American Geophysical Union (AGU)](https://www.agu.org/) presentation